 Students should also include any additional required forms with the ATRF, i.e. AACOMAS.
 You may submit forms that should be sent out with your transcript to ATRF@studiesabroad.com

 .
-If you are requesting a transcript to be sent to a university that is part of the University of California (UC) system or World Education Services (WES), an original transcript will be required.
+If you are requesting a transcript to be sent to a university that is part of the University of California (UC) system or to World Education Services (WES), an original transcript will be required.
 In this case, please contact ISA to review your options, as we will need to request these originals from abroad.

 Remember that your home university will ultimately make the decision about how classes taken abroad will apply to your degree program.
 If you have any questions regarding transcripts, please contact the Academic Records Department in the ISA Austin office: